-ABI supports policies governing broadband and Internet Protocol (IP) that encourage and incentivize investment in these services.
-This will enable continuous, uninterrupted access to a host of services-all contributing to a vibrant business community and quality of life for lowans.
+ABI supports policies governing broadband and Internet Protocol (IP) that encourage and incentivize investment in these services while avoiding mandates and new regulatory authority.
+This will enable continuous, uninterrupted access to a host of services - all contributing to a vibrant business community and quality of life for lowans.
 It is critical to economic growth that all areas of the state have access to wired and wireless broadband and Internet Protocol enabled services.